TechnionTDK/jbs-text2json/README.md

 1. use the Line class, it has most of what you need to analyze the text

 1. notice that "registerMatchers" runs fully before "OnLineMatch" so matchers can't rely on changes made by the match part of the "OnLineMatch" function

+1. print unmatched lines, this will help you find bugs